This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down any other end-of-life instructions you want followed.
 This includes burial or cremation, and whether you want to be at home or in a hospice when you die.

 How to make sure your wishes are known:

-- Tell caregivers and family or friends that you have a living will.
-When you finish writing your living will, talk with your family and caregivers about it.
+- Tell healthcare providers and family or friends that you have a living will.
+When you finish writing your living will, talk with your family and healthcare providers about it.
 This will help everyone understand your wishes.
 Keep a card in your wallet or purse that says you have a living will.

 - Keep the original and make copies of your living will.
 Keep your living will original document in a safe place that is easy to find.
 Do not put your living will in a hidden or locked place in your home, or in your safe deposit box at the bank.
-Give your caregivers and family members copies of your living will.
-Make sure caregivers put a current copy in your medical records where you get care, such as the hospital.
+Give your healthcare providers and family members copies of your living will.
+Make sure healthcare providers put a current copy in your medical records where you get care, such as the hospital.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.